gty111/gty111.github.io/source/info/index.md

 ## About

 I'm a third-year PH.D. student of Computer Science and Technology at [Sun Yat-Sen University](https://www.sysu.edu.cn/) co-advised by Assoc.
 Prof. [Xianwei Zhang](https://xianweiz.github.io/) and Prof. [Nong Xiao](https://cse.sysu.edu.cn/content/2484) .
 I completed bachelor degree at [Xidian University](https://www.xidian.edu.cn/).
 My reasearch insterest lies in GPU architecture and MLSys.
-Check out my **[RESUME](doc/resume.pdf)** for more details.
+I'm also passionate about the open source community [(Check out my projects/PRs)](https://github.com/gty111).
+You can also have a look at my **[RESUME](doc/resume.pdf)** for more details.

 ## Publications